Special Gift Offer

 By: Garden Gate staff

-Before you grab your pruners and head to the garden, let's cover some basics.
-You may have heard at least one of these pieces of advice being touted as fact, but the experts disagree.
+Doing some pruning this spring?
+You may have heard at least one of these pieces of advice being touted as fact.
+Here’s what you should do instead.

 Pruning myths